perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 That is also why the various classes of operators and variables in Perl are visually distinct from each other.
 It's just sound human engineering, as far as I'm concerned.
 I don't like the fact that all the operators look the same in Lisp.
 I don't like the fact that most the street signs look alike in Europe.
 And I applaud the decision of Germany to make their stop signs look different from all the other signs.
 Of course, it's also helpful to us ignorant Americans that they made them look like American stop signs.
 Chalk up another one for cultural imperialism.

-However, in repentence for American cultural imperialism, let me tell you about another advantage of the ideographic system of writing.
+However, in repentance for American cultural imperialism, let me tell you about another advantage of the ideographic system of writing.
 Because ideographs are written into square cells, they can just as easily be written horizontally as vertically.
 Or vice versa.
 Our variable-width characters do not have that nice property.
 Especially in a font like Helvetica, where you have trouble telling i's and l's apart even when they're next to each other.
 Put one above the other and it'd just look like a dotted line.
 Chalk one up for the Chinese, the Japanese, and the Koreans.

 To wrap up, I'd like to talk about triangles.
 Here's a sample.